node-m2m/m2m-edge-example/README.md

 <br>

-In this example, we will setup endpoint devices communicating with each other through a local area network using tcp.
+In this example, we will connect endpoint devices through a local area network using tcp.

-The remote devices must be connected to the internet for authentication ensuring only authorized users can access the edge devices.
-This will also allow you to configure your edge endpoints and develop your applications using a browser interface.
+The remote devices must be connected to the internet for authentication ensuring only authorized users can access the edge applications.
+Users can also configure or edit their edge applications using a browser interface.

 ![](assets/m2m-edge.svg)